rust-lang/book/nostarch/chapter02.md

 This line prints the string that now contains the user’s input.
 The `{}` set of curly brackets is a placeholder: think of `{}` as little crab pincers that hold a value in place.
-You can print more than one value using curly brackets: the first set of curly brackets holds the first value listed after the format string, the second set holds the second value, and so on.
-Printing multiple values in one call to `println!` would look like this:
+When printing the value of a variable, the variable name can go inside the curly brackets.
+When printing the result of evaluating an expression, place empty curly brackets in the format string, then follow the format string with a comma-separated list of expressions to print in each empty curly bracket placeholder in the same order.
+Printing a variable and the result of an expression in one call to `println!` would look like this:

 ```
 let x = 5;